 Diabetes causes your blood glucose levels to rise.
-Increased glucose levels cause your body to pull fluid from your cells into the bloodstream and deliver the increased load to your kidneys, causing them to produce more urine than normal.
-Frequent urination, another common symptom, causes you to feel thirsty and thus drink more liquids, compounding the problem.
+Increased glucose levels cause your body to pull fluid from your cells into the bloodstream and deliver the increased load to your kidneys.
+This can overwork your kidneys and cause them to produce more urine than normal.
+Frequent urination, another common symptom, will bring on thirst.
+This leads to drinking more fluids, which compounds the problem.

-Glucose is a primary source of fuel for the body.
-If you have diabetes, your body’s inability to convert glucose into energy will inevitably lead to fatigue, ranging from a general worn-down feeling to exhaustion.
+Glucose is a primary source of body fuel.
+If you have diabetes, your body’s inability to convert glucose into energy will lead to fatigue.
+This can range from a general worn-down feeling to exhaustion.

-Abnormally high glucose levels in the blood can also lead to eye problems such as swelling of the lens, which causes blurred vision.
-Adequately controlling your blood sugar levels can help correct this symptom over time.
-Left undetected, though, diabetes can lead to more serious eye problems such as cataracts, glaucoma, and retinopathy.
-In fact, diabetes is the leading cause of blindness in adults age 20 to 74.
+Abnormally high glucose levels in the blood can also lead to eye problems.
+Controlling your blood sugar levels can help correct this symptom over time.
+However, if left undetected, diabetes can lead to more serious eye problems such as cataracts, glaucoma, and retinopathy.
+According to the National Eye Institute, diabetic retinopathy is the leading cause of blindness in American adults.

-High glucose levels in your body’s tissues may hinder the body's ability to heal and make you more susceptible to various kinds of bacteria and infections, especially of the skin, kidneys, bladder, and feet.
+High glucose levels in your body’s tissues may hinder your ability to heal from cuts and scrapes.
+You will also be more susceptible to various bacteria and infections.
+Especially vulnerable are the skin, kidneys, bladder, and feet.

-Although some people with diabetes may have no symptoms or mild symptoms that seem relatively harmless, untreated diabetes can result in dangerously high levels of blood sugar, called ketoacidosis.
-(Ketoacidosis is rare in type 2 diabetes because insulin is still being produced.)
+Although some people with diabetes have no symptoms or only mild symptoms that seem relatively harmless, untreated diabetes can be very dangerous.
+There is a danger of critically high blood sugar levels, a condition called ketoacidosis.
+Ketoacidosis is less common in type 2 diabetes because insulin is still being produced.
 This condition can cause:

-Dangerously low levels of blood sugar, called hypoglycemia, are sometimes associated with diabetes treatments.
+Dangerously low levels of blood sugar (hypoglycemia) are sometimes associated with diabetes treatments.
 Hypoglycemia can cause:

 - rapid heartbeat